Do You Need House Flipping Insurance?

 House flipping can be rewarding, but most investors who buy house flips often overlook property insurance.
-Investors continually prospect, fix and flip with the associated concerns in mind, like purchase price, renovation costs, projected market price and financing, and other investors after the project is completed.
+Investors continually prospect, fix and flip with the associated concerns in mind, like purchase price, renovation costs, projected market price, and financing, and other investors after the project are completed.

 With these crucial factors taking up their focus, insurance is usually an afterthought as it could be set up in just a few minutes after they close a deal.
 However, as a real estate investor, you need to know that buying house flips requires a different insurance policy type for a homeowner.
 Here’s what you need to know about house flipping insurance and how to make it easier.

 House flipping is when you buy a distressed property, fix it up, and then resell it for a profit.
 House flippers usually find these properties via bank short sales or property auctions.
 Good house flippers know how to invest their money wisely in undervalued properties as they require a lot of work.

 Once the undervalued property is fixed, you need to invest in renovations that increase the resale value of the property and attract potential buyers.
 Here are the potential expenses you should look for:

 - Insurance payments

 - Marketing costs

 In the US, house flipping has become very popular over the last few years.
 In 2020, 7.5% of all home sales were house flips.
 Pennsylvania currently has the most significant gross return in investment (ROI).
 In Idaho, on the other hand, investors had it the worst, with a mere 15% ROI (compared to 92% ROI in Pennsylvania).

 In buying house flips, you need a different homeowner’s policy type and not just a regular homeowner’s policy.
 But some insurance companies do not offer this kind of policy because they find fixes and flips are too risky to insure due to several reasons: